 I started my part-time studies in January, 2019.
 It is now April 1st, 2021.
 So, I get to label myself as a “3rd year student” today.
 Hopefully, with enough luck, I get to complete my studies by June, 2022.

 I am already looking forward to grabbing my degree and experiencing a world of difference afforded to said qualification-holders.
 For a long time, I waddled through the working world with only a diploma.
 I know, I know.
 “Only a diploma?”
 I hear you say.
 While education is important, when put in the context of Singapore (and most of the world, really), that paper counts.
-A degree absolutely matters, when you consider salary differences between the a diploma-holder and degree-owner.
+A degree absolutely matters when you consider salary differences between a diploma-holder and degree-owner.
 This is clinical pragmatism the way I see it.

-Who knows how much more savings I would have accrued, had I jumped straight into a private degree right after completing two years of national service.
+Who knows how much more savings I would have accrued, had I jumped straight into a private degree right after completing two years of national service?
+I might just be sitting on a mountain of cash from the looks of it.

 But, I digress.
-For those who are considering part-time studies, this needs to be said: Part-time studies is really hard.
+For those considering part-time studies, this needs to be said: Part-time studies is really hard.
 If your job has you exercise creative and lateral thinking all the time, job burnout is absolutely a thing that you may experience.
 For others who work jobs that require consistent mental and physical load, I feel you.

 Nevertheless, juggling studies and work is really, really challenging.
 While nobody solicited my advice yet, there are nuggets of wisdom to be delivered:

 - It is perfectly fine to not jump into university after securing your diploma or what-have-yous.
 Work a job for a few years.
 Use the time to think and triangulate your interests.
 (See point 2).

 - Spend time to figure out your likes and dislikes.
 Take it slow, and understand yourself.
+Whether 1 or 10 years, the time spent to understand yourself is absolutely worth it.
 What drives and motivates you?

 - Attend open house events in the universities.
 Talk to the lecturers, professors, and heads of programmes.
 Seek advice and opinions on career pathways.